Updated May, 2019 to include Lorain & Clark Counties

 To date, the most common drug used by clients is heroin and the majority of clients are white.

 The program is a one-to-one exchange, and ZMCHD recently increased the maximum number of needles a client could exchange per week from 20 to 30.
 They have had clients from both within and outside of Muskingum County and some clients have opted to exchange for both themselves and others in a single visit.
 ZMCHD offers immunizations, HIV and hepatitis C testing, naloxone kits, condoms and resources for treatment and referrals to medical or mental health providers.

-Law enforcement has recognized a 1,000 foot buffer zone around the exchange on the program day; clients will not be arrested for possession of drug paraphernalia.
+Community Solutions was told law enforcement has complied with a 1,000 foot buffer zone around the exchange on the program day where clients will not be arrested for possession of drug paraphernalia.